Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

 WHEN : 3 "li" is created inside "div class='ContactMe-Ul'" for
        phone-number, Email-address & github-id.<br>

-*(6) When the employer load the portfolio, he is presented with a section at bottom of the page which says "created by: 'developer's name'" & a "button" to scroll up the entire page.*
+*(6) When the employer load the portfolio, he/she is presented with a section at bottom of the page which says "created by: 'developer's name'" & a "button" to scroll up the entire page.*
 ------
 It's considered done<br>
 ------